PasiSalenius/CocoaCompose/README.md

 ### Label

-`Label` uses `NSTextField` with background and border drawing disabled.
+`Label` is an `NSTextField` with background and border drawing disabled.

 ```swift
 let label = Label(string: "Hello")